 Health Insurance and Divorce

-Coordination of benefits are virtually the same during divorce as in marriage with the exception being the spouse is excluded from group benefits for a divorced couple.
-In the case where both parents work and have health benefits, the parent who has the earlier birthday in the year, pays for the children as first payer.
+Coordination of benefits is virtually the same during divorce as in marriage, with the exception being the spouse is excluded from group benefits for a divorced couple.
+In the case where both parents work and have health benefits, the parent who has the earlier birthday in the year, pays for the children as the first payer.
 The balance of the children’s health and dental expenses will fall on the benefit plan of the second parent.
 All expenses incurred by the individual parent fall only on each owner’s plan.

 Health Spending Accounts are not considered a benefit plan, thus fall outside this arrangement.

 If a separation agreement warrants one spouse to pay for coverage of the other, the payer’s plan does not pay for the divorced spouse.
-Instead the required payer should set up a separate individual plan for the divorced spouse.
+Instead, the required payer should set up a separate individual plan for the divorced spouse.

 Insurance Can Simplify Complex Needs

 In cases where complex matters are involved such as investment or secondary real estate properties or relating to the assets of a business, insurance can help to simplify a settlement arrangement or avoid having to liquidate these assets.
 Not using insurance for these complex situations can be expensive because of the involvement of many professionals, potential tax consequences from deemed dispositions and emotional turmoil because of the liquidation of something like a family cottage.